 In this light no hard material is used to shield off glare, only a spraying of paint where the light should not pass.
 Driver electronics were modified to allow for building a circuit that has three cathodes instead of the usual two for a more voluminous object.

 Remote Material of Implication

 Contribution to Instatements, an exhibition on the future of the post-industrial city, 2010.
 Support structure and billboard

 Kraken heeft Nederland vormgegeven

 The Dutch Kraakwet was a unique expression of famed Dutch liberalism.
-Ruling that citizens may appropriate any real-estate standing vacant for a minimum period, it helped mitigate the stress on an utterly overcrowded housing market.
+Ruling that citizens may appropriate any real estate standing vacant for a minimum period, it helped mitigate the stress on an utterly overcrowded housing market.
 Particularly beneficial to creatives in search of production space, it also played a vital role in facilitating the large-scale manual research that characterises the Dutch creative output of the last decades.

 When the law was put up for debate in 2009, public discussion focused on instances of misuse while no due was paid to its place in the biographies of the designers, artists and architects with whose success the country has been priding and strategically promoting itself since the 1990’s.

 Since I had been fortunate myself to find my workspace through the conditions set in and around the law, it felt incongruous to me that this dimension be omitted.
 I therefore launched Kraaken heeft Nederland vormgegeven to lift into view the perspective of creatives working in Holland.